-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Refractive eye exams See Vision services (routine) in the Benefits Chart for information on when these services are covered.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture See Alternative care and Acupuncture for chronic low back pain in the Benefits Chart All services related to artificial insemination and conception by artificial means. ✓ Ambulance triage services without transportation See Global emergency and travel assistance in the Benefits Chart for information on when these services are covered.